Bolin-Wu/workshopr/README.md

 # Introduction to R workshop
 Welcome to the Github repo for the R workshop in KI.
-This repo contains all necessary material and information for the course.
+This repo contains all necessary material and information for the workshop.

 # R package
 The workshop has its own R package `workshopr`.
 Please see [here](https://github.com/Bolin-Wu/workshopr/tree/main/rpackage) for installation and useage.